Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Tip

-To find your organization credentials, log in to the SUSE Customer Center, select your organization from My Organizations, and click Proxies.
+To find your organization credentials, log in to SUSE Customer Center, select your organization from My Organizations, and click Proxies.
 Your organization's Mirroring credentials are in the top right corner.

 5. Enter Database Credentials for a new MariaDB database user, then select Next.
 The new user is created.